Request a Consultation

 What Types of Farm & Ranch Land Sell at Auction?

-We have experience across the full range of Montana agricultural and rural real estate.
+National Auction USA Real Estate handles the full range of Montana agricultural and rural ground.

 Crop & Tillage Ground

-Dryland and irrigated crop ground across Montana's agricultural regions.
-We reach both local operators and out-of-state investors looking for productive farmland.
+Dryland and irrigated cropland across Montana’s agricultural regions, marketed to local operators and out-of-state investors.

 Cattle & Livestock Ranches

 Working ranches with grazing ground, water, and improvements.
-Buyers range from neighboring operators to investors acquiring Montana ranch properties.
+Buyers range from neighboring operators to investors acquiring Montana ranch holdings.

-Homes on rural ground — from small ranchettes to larger parcels with outbuildings.
-Appeals to buyers seeking Montana lifestyle properties.
+Homes on rural ground from small ranchettes to larger parcels with outbuildings.

 Hunting & Recreational Land

-Timbered ground, river bottom, and access to public land adjacency.
-Montana recreational properties attract strong interest from out-of-state buyers.
+Timbered ground, river bottom, and parcels with public-land adjacency.
+Strong demand from out-of-state buyers.

 Water Rights & Irrigation Ground

-Properties with senior water rights or established irrigation infrastructure.
-We understand the value of Montana water and market it accordingly.
+Properties with senior water rights or established irrigation infrastructure, marketed with the value of Montana water clearly stated.

 Auction vs. Traditional Listing